 Our intranet is our company’s virtual corporate headquarters.
-Its purpose to connect and align our distributed workforce so we have a unified and transparent cultural identity, everyone is on the same with critical information, and employees are less likely to leave.
+Its purpose is to connect and align our distributed workforce, so we have a unified and transparent cultural identity.
+This makes sure everyone is on the same page with critical information and employees are less likely to leave.

 How to define your intranet’s purpose

 First, align your organization on the intranet’s purpose.
 Get your stakeholders and leadership team involved and clearly define and agree on what it is and what it isn’t.
 This will set the foundation for an effective intranet strategy.